 As a first-generation college student from Detroit, Ashley strives to empower urban youth to successfully navigate their educational pathway to bring their dreams to reality.

 Rachel D’Alio is the Communications Manager for Detroit College Access Network .
 She earned her Bachelor’s degree from Michigan State University in Arts and Humanities.
 Rachel joined DCAN as an AmeriCorps VISTA in 2018 managing and supporting many projects as DCAN grew.
 She transitioned to a part-time role as the Office Administrative Coordinator in 2019 and supported with office management, professional development events, and special events at DCAN.

 In 2020, she was brought onto DCAN full-time as the Communications Manager.
 She leads email marketing, social media, internal and external communications, and more.
 She is passionate about civic engagement and empowering communities through a social justice framework.

-Professional Development Program Manager
+Daniel Valentine, Professional Development Program Manager

 Daniel Valentine is a native Detroiter and proud alum of Central State University in Ohio.
 While in college, he discovered his passion for college access and volunteered with various groups to support student success.
 After earning his Bachelors of Arts degree in Communications- Broadcast Media, he was recruited by his alma mater, to head the Marauder Jumpstart Program.
 As the Program Coordinator he developed and managed the leadership training curriculum for incoming freshmen.